Skip to main content

 Complete example with Claude

 The following example shows a complete agent handler using the Claude API.
-It receives the message.agent.triggered webhook, reads the email, loads stored conversation context, generates a reply with Claude, sends the reply, and saves updated state.
+It receives the message.agent.triggered webhook, reads the email, loads stored conversation memory, generates a reply with Claude, sends the reply, and saves updated memory.

 import Anthropic from '@anthropic-ai/sdk';